 There are a number of common conditions in America that are directly related to diet and nutrition.
 Here are some conditions in which nutritional advice will likely be a part of the patient’s physical therapy regimen:

-- Osteoarthritis: Obese patients are more likely to develop arthritis, especially in the knee.
-Once a person has been diagnosed with osteoarthritis of the knee, managing their weight becomes the most important key to managing the arthritis and pain.
+Obese patients are more likely to develop arthritis, especially in the knee.
+Once a person has been diagnosed with osteoarthritis of the knee, managing their weight becomes the most important key to managing arthritis and pain.

-- Autoimmune Disorders: The combined total of various autoimmune disorder patients (such as Crohn’s disease, multiple sclerosis, type 1 diabetes and rheumatoid arthritis) now outnumber cancer patients in America by a wide margin.
+The combined total of various autoimmune disorder patients (such as Crohn’s disease, multiple sclerosis, type 1 diabetes, and rheumatoid arthritis) now outnumber cancer patients in America by a wide margin.
 Autoimmune disorders are frequently linked directly to deficiencies in a patient’s diet.

-- Diabetes: Diabetes and pre-diabetes pave the way for more serious conditions such as heart disease, kidney disease and blindness.
+Diabetes and pre-diabetes pave the way for more serious conditions such as heart disease, kidney disease, and blindness.
 More than 90 percent of patients with diabetes also experience neuropathic pain.
 Diet and nutrition will play a key role in managing these conditions.

 Nutrition and Physical Therapy

-Using proper nutrition can prevent many types of disease and illness.
+Using proper nutrition can prevent many types of diseases and illnesses.
 The good news is that correcting your diet can also help to reverse the symptoms and pain of many conditions.
-Your physical therapist will not only help you to restore muscle and joint pain through exercise, but also through nutritional advice.
+Your physical therapist will not only help you to restore muscle and joint pain through exercise but also through nutritional advice.
 During your first appointment with a physical therapist, addressing your dietary status and needs may be a key part of the process.
 In some cases, patients can also be referred to a dietitian.

 You may be prescribed an entirely new diet to help reduce chronic aches and pains, lose weight, and improve your overall health.
 Here are two possible diets that a physical therapist might recommend for patients:

-- DASH Diet: DASH stands for Dietary Approaches to Stop Hypertension.
-It’s a diet that is low in saturated fats and cholesterol, and which has a heavy emphasis on more fruits and vegetables.
+DASH stands for Dietary Approaches to Stop Hypertension.
+It’s a diet that is low in saturated fats and cholesterol and has a heavy emphasis on more fruits and vegetables.
 The DASH Diet can reduce hypertension and lower the risk of heart disease, while also helping patients to manage their weight.

 Having a physical therapist work with you to manage your pain through exercise and diet can turn your life around.
 Physical therapists help hundreds of thousands of patients each year to improve their health and reduce aches and pains.
 If you’re ready to schedule your first appointment with a licensed physical therapist, call AIM Orthopedics Physical Therapy & Sports Medicine today!